-Before your operation you will be invited to come to the pre-admission clinic.
+Before your operation you will be invited to come to the preadmission clinic.
 This is run by the pre-admission nurses.
 At this clinic you will be assessed by:

-- A doctor or a physicians associate, who will examine you and ask you questions about your previous medical history.
-The doctor will explain the operation or examination and why it is necessary, including the risks involved. - The pre-admission nurse will ask you questions about your daily activities and about any support that you may need when you go home.
+- A doctor, who will examine you and ask you questions about your previous medical history.
+The doctor will explain the operation or examination and why it is necessary, including the risks involved. - The pre-admission nurse, who will ask you questions about your daily activities and about any support that you may need when you go home.
 The nurse will take your blood pressure, heart rate, weight and height.
-They will also give you an opportunity to ask any questions you might have about your admission. - An anaesthetist may see you to explain how they will look after you during your operation and answer any questions you may have about having an anaesthetic.
+They will also give you an opportunity to ask any questions you might have about your admission. - An anaesthetist, who may see you to explain how they will look after you during your operation and answer any questions you may have about having an anaesthetic.

-What tests will I have before my operation
+What tests will I have before my operation?

 Before your operation we will arrange tests to assess your health and fitness for surgery.
-The tests you need will depend on any other health issues you may have.
+The tests you will need will depend on the surgery you are having and any other health issues you may have.
 Some of these tests will be done at the pre-admission clinic.

-Blood Tests - These can tell us your general state of health and fitness for surgery.
+Blood tests - These can tell us about your general state of health and fitness for surgery.